vXofi/rtu-mirea-pm-2022/README.md

 -Artificial intelligence
 all seminary .ipynb notebooks

--no OOP C++ programming of 2nd semester (was done in Aurora proprietary software)
+-no C++ OOP of 2nd semester (was done in Aurora proprietary software)